-If you’re fighting for a larger training budget, you can argue that you are saving your organization money by training your dev team to avoid potential security risks.
-The table below by IBM shows that it is 100 times more expensive to fix a defect after it has been released, than during the design phase.
+If you’re fighting for a larger training budget, you can argue that you are saving your organization money by training your developers to avoid potential security risks.
+The table below by IBM shows that it is 100 times more expensive to fix a defect after it has been released than during the design phase.

 Making training an integral part of your SDLC can help ensure that training isn’t treated like an afterthought or an add-on.
 When building your strategy, training should come from the top down and should (in the best case scenario) be mandatory.
-It may seem harsh to “force: training on your team, but eventually you’ll build a security that wants to learn so that they don’t get left behind.
+It may seem harsh to force training on your team, but eventually, you’ll build a security culture where employees want to learn so that they don’t get left behind.

 Developers in the tech world today have boundless opportunities.
 There are a lot of good jobs, and developers regularly receive a lot of enticing offers with a lot of potential benefits.
-They tend not to stay too long in one place, because there are always “better” opportunities elsewhere.
-Churn is expensive, and carries significant risk for your organization.
+They tend not to stay too long in one place because there are always “better” opportunities elsewhere.
+Churn is expensive and carries a significant risk for your organization.

 Nobody wants to waste time.
 The most frequent argument that we hear against training, and that anyone is likely to hear in their own organization, is that development teams “don’t have time” for training.

-In the end, the thing to emphasize is that dev teams will free up more time for more important and enjoyable work if they are trained in ways to avoid vulnerabilities that will require lengthy remediation later.
-On a larger level, this means employees are wasting less time and companies are lowering their risk of costly data breaches.
+In the end, the thing to emphasize is that developers will have more time for more important and enjoyable work if they are trained in ways to avoid vulnerabilities that will require lengthy remediation later.
+On a higher level, this means employees are focusing on their core strengths which ensures faster releases and time to market.